prebid/prebid.github.io/dev-docs/bidders/consumable.md

 ### Note

-The Consumable adaptor requires setup and approval from your Consumable account manager, even for existing Consumable publishers.
+The Consumable adapter requires setup and approval from your Consumable account manager, even for existing Consumable publishers.
 Please reach out to your account manager to enable Prebid.js for your account.

 ### Disclosure